FAQs

 If you are self-administering your MSA, it’s important to carefully review healthcare provider bills to ensure they are only for items and services that are both related to your workers' compensation claim and covered by Medicare before paying.
 Proper management of your MSA funds ensures that once your account is appropriately exhausted, Medicare will pay for future treatments.

 Managing MSA expenses yourself can be complicated.
-We’re here to help – with CareGuard, you'll never touch a medical bill, and our experts will file any necessary Medicare Set Aside reporting on your behalf.
+We’re here to help – with CareGuard, you'll never deal with a medical bill alone, and our experts will file any necessary Medicare Set Aside reporting on your behalf.

 Additional Guidance on MSA Accounts